Tulsa's Arts Future

 One place where this frustration arises is with the grants process in Tulsa.

 Note the two images below.
-ARPA grants were allowed to go to for-profit arts organizations and businesses.
-But then in Oklahoma, they made it so that only non-profits could apply.
+ARPA grants were allowed by the federal government to go to for-profit arts organizations and businesses, but then in Oklahoma, they made it so that only non-profits could apply.
 A portion of these funds went to organizations in Tulsa for distribution.
 But Tulsa had to follow the States rules at that point.
 However, even if the State had not changed it so that only non-profits could apply, the receiving entities in Tulsa would have those stipulations.

 Regardless, its one example of how for-profit arts organizations in Tulsa and Oklahoma, are at a disadvantage compared to our peers in other States and Cities that allowed for-profits to apply for those grants.